stephengold/Maud/README.md

 ### Overview of the user interface

-Maud's user interface is composed 3 screens: "Start", "3D View", and "Bind".
+Maud's user interface is composed 3 screens: "Start", "Editor", and "Bind".
 The "Start" screen loads first.
 It merely displays the logo while some initialization takes place.
-It should automatically give way to the 3D View screen after a few seconds.
+It should automatically give way to the Editor screen after a few seconds.

-The 3D View screen is the main screen of Maud, where 3-D models are viewed and edited.
+The Editor screen is the main screen of Maud, where 3-D models are viewed and edited.
 There's a menu bar across the top.
 The rest of the user-interface is split into overlapping sub-windows called "tools".
 At last count there were 29 tools.